CANopenTerm/CANopenTerm/docs/README.md

   Generate Test reports for integration with continuous integration (CI) systems such as [Jenkins](https://plugins.jenkins.io/junit/).

+- **Grahical Widgets**:
+  Intuitive graphical widgets for real-time CAN data visualization.

 ## Why Your Support Matters

 **CANopenTerm** is developed to provide a powerful tool for